How The Couple Behind 'Styling Hollywood' Balance Marriage With Running A Business

 Advertisement

 AC: I spend so much time in the bathroom.
-It's my favourite place in any home we live in and actually is a deciding factor when selecting a place to live.
+It's my favorite place in any home we live in and actually is a deciding factor when selecting a place to live.

 AC: I spend so much time in the bathroom.
-It's my favourite place in any home we live in and actually is a deciding factor when selecting a place to live.
+It's my favorite place in any home we live in and actually is a deciding factor when selecting a place to live.

 Can you walk us through how you get to know your client's personal styles?